 - Drivers are more likely to be cyclists themselves

-But while bike lanes might increase numbers, which in turn makes cycling safer, accidents can still happen.
+While bike lanes might increase numbers, which in turn makes cycling safer, accidents can and do still happen.

-While there are clearly two opposing opinions to the benefits of cycling lanes, even properly designed bike lanes can’t prevent accidents.
+While there are clearly two opposing opinions to the benefits of cycle lanes, even properly designed bike lanes can’t prevent accidents.

-Bike lanes are only part of the solution to safer and easier cycling routes.
+Bike lanes are only part of the solution to safer and easier cycling routes in Scotland.
 Education of both cyclists and motorists may be the answer to alleviating the dangers cyclists face.
 We’ve previously discussed safer cycling tips in previous blogs.

 These tips, along with having respect for all road users, can reduce tensions between road users, which in turn could reduce accidents.

-However if you are unfortunate enough to be involved in a bicycle accident, contact an experienced personal injury solicitor as soon as possible.
-Being involved in an accident is a traumatic time for anyone.
-Contact Watermans Accident Claims and Care who can look after you from start to finish.
-You have up to three years to make a claim in Scotland, and in most cases you can claim for loss or earnings and damage to any bike or cycling equipment.
+Watermans Solicitors can look after you from start to finish.
+You have up to three years to make a cycle accident claim in Scotland, and in most cases, you can claim for loss of earnings and damage to any bike or cycling equipment.